jonasauda/understanding_drone_landing/README.md

 for landing in an online study (N = 159).
 Our results, presented as body maps, show that the hand and upper back are particularly well-suited body locations.
-We further tested these findings in a follow-up study (N = 12), in which participants experienced drones landing on their bodies through carefully designed and pre-recorded 360°videos.
+We further tested these findings in a follow-up study (N = 12), in which participants experienced drones landing on their bodies through carefully designed and pre-recorded 360° videos.
 This immersion into the landing scenarios helped us to identify common themes and research approaches for different body parts.
 Taken together, the findings provide first insights into location preferences and themes for drones landing on the human